How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 | Storage (scene files, output) | Included (temporary) | $0.023/GB/month + egress |

-| Data transfer (upload/download) | Included | $0.09–$0.20/GB egress |
+| Data transfer (upload / download) | Included | $0.09 – $0.20/GB egress |

-| Support | Included | $29–$100+/month (AWS) |
+| Support | Included | $29 – $100+/month (AWS) |

 | Setup time | Minutes | Hours to days |

-| Infrastructure management | Included | 5–15 hours/month (your time) |
+| Infrastructure management | Included | 5 – 15 hours/month (your time) |

 Priority Tiers and Queue Position

 Many farms offer priority tiers: pay more per GHz-hour to render sooner.
 This is legitimate — it's how farms manage demand during busy periods (quarter-end deadlines, holiday season).
 But it means the "starting at" price on a farm's marketing page is usually the lowest-priority tier.
-If you need results within hours, expect to pay 1.5–3× the base rate.
+If you need results within hours, expect to pay 1.5 – 3× the base rate.

-On our farm, we show the estimated wait time and cost for each priority level before you submit.
+At Super Renders Farm, we show the estimated wait time and cost for each priority level before you submit.
 No surprises.

 Test Frame Estimates vs. Actual Cost